 (1) Heart of Hope Asian American Hospice Care is in compliance with Title VI of the Civil Rights Act of 1964 (Title VI), with Section 504 of the Rehabilitation Act of 1973, with the Age Discrimination Act of 1975 (Age Act), and with Section 1557 of the Affordable Care Act (ACA) of 2010.
-We do not discriminate on the basis of race, color, religion, sex, national origin, age or disability with regard to admission, access to treatment or employment.
+We do not discriminate on the basis of race, color, religion, age. sex (an individual's sex, gender identity, sex stereotyping, pregnancy, childbirth, and related conditions), sexual orientation, disability (mental or physical), communicable disease, or national origin with regard to admission, access to treatment or employment.
 We will make every effort to comply with these and similar statutes.

 (2) Heart of Hope Asian American Hospice Care complies with applicable federal civil rights laws and does not discriminate, exclude or treat people differently on the basis of social status, political belief, sexual preference, race, color, religion, national origin, age, sex or disability with regard to admission, access to treatment or employment.